Helmz: Belt drive

 The belt drive equipped models, SR1 and S10, were introduced in 2013.
-These models were an update of Bridegestone's belt drive experience from 1980, "SSSD" (Selectable SS Solld Drive).
+These models were an update of Bridgestone's belt drive experience from 1980, "SSSD" (Selectable SS Solld Drive).
 The new belt drives were made out of carbon instead of kevlar making the belts lighter and more flexible.

 Models

 Frame shape and concepts have not been changed since its first announcement except for the new sizes being set.

 Collaboration

 Star Wars

-Collaborating with Star Wars, Helmz released two 5 year anniversary models in different colors.
-The Galactic Empire model is black based with blue, while the Rebel Alliance model is Silver based with red.
-The bikes were hand painted at the Bridgestone Cycle headquarter factory.
+Collaborating with Star Wars, Helmz released two 5th anniversary models in different colors.
+The Galactic Empire model is black-based with blue, while the Rebel Alliance model is silver based with red.
+The bikes were hand-painted at the Bridgestone Cycle headquarters factory.